Effortlessly prepare the juiciest, most flavorful, tender turkey breast with this easy recipe for Instant Pot Turkey Breast.

 If you would like to brine this turkey breast before cooking, follow my Turkey Brine recipe.
 You can skip the herb butter if you opt to brine the turkey breast, as the brine will give it plenty of flavor.

-More Holiday Instant Pot Recipes
+More Thanksgiving Instant Pot Recipes

 I hope you enjoy this delicious, juicy Instant Pot Turkey Breast and I would love for you to leave a comment and review below.